 Peebles Water Treatment Works

-- The new Water Treatment Works is being constructed in the field to the south of the existing WTW on Bonnington Road, on the outskirts of Peebles.
+Project OverviewWork on the new Water Treatment Works began in February 2021.
+It is being constructed in the field to the south of the existing WTW on Bonnington Road, on the outskirts of Peebles.
 The new works will continue to be supplied by raw water from Megget reservoir, which is the current source for drinking water in the area.

 - We aim to deliver a long-term, sustainable WTW that meets the needs of present and future generations.
 The Peebles WTW, which we know as Bonnycraig WTW, was built in 1970’s.
 It is now time to upgrade the works due to its age, as like most things in life the technology and equipment has a certain lifespan.
 The best option to ensure continued high quality drinking water for our customers in in the area is to build a new works, rather than try and upgrade an ageing works to modern standards.